-If you do not get the opportunity to apply for five days before surgery, continue to apply the gel until five days of application are achieved.
-This will mean you will continue to apply after surgery also.
+If you do not get the opportunity to apply for two days before surgery, continue to apply the gel until five days of application are achieved.
+For example, if you start on the day of surgery, continue for four days afterwards.